chinapedia/wikipedia.abstract.en/Page/Guangzhou.md

 Imperial China

-Pearl_River_Yujitu_(cropped).png]] Lai_Afong,_Canton_commercial_street_view,_c1880.jpg's photograph of a commercial street in Guangzhou ]] Canton_River,_26_May_1841.jpg ("Hanan"), Pazhou ("Whampoa"), Changzhou ("Dane's Island"), and Xiaoguwei ("French Island") during the First Opium War's Second Battle of Canton.
+]] 's photograph of a commercial street in Guangzhou ]] ("Hanan"), Pazhou ("Whampoa"), Changzhou ("Dane's Island"), and Xiaoguwei ("French Island") during the First Opium War's Second Battle of Canton.
 The large East Indiamen of the Canton trade used the anchorage sheltered by these four islands, but the village and island of Huangpu for which it was named make up no part of present-day Guangzhou's Huangpu District.]]
 Incorporated into the Han Dynasty, Panyu became a provincial capital.
 In  226, it became the seat of Guang Prefecture, which gave it its modern name.
 The _Old Book of Tang_ described Guangzhou as an important port in southern China.[37]
 Direct routes connected the Middle East and China, as shown in records of a Chinese prisoner returning home from Iraq twelve years after his capture at Talas.[38]
 Relations were not always peaceful: Muslims sacked the city on 30 October 758[39][40][41][42] and were massacred by the Chinese rebel Huang Chao in 878, along with the city's Jews, Christians,[43][44][45] and Parsis.[46][47]

 Amid the Five Dynasties and Ten Kingdoms that followed the collapse of the Tang dynasty, the Later Liang governor Liu Yan used his base at Panyu to establish a "Great Yue" or "Southern Han" empire, which lasted from 917 to 971.
 The region enjoyed considerable cultural and economic success in this period.
 From the 10th to 12th century, there are records that the large foreign communities were not exclusively male, but included "Persian women".[48][49]
 Guangzhou was visited by the Moroccan traveler Ibn Battuta during his 14th-century journey around the world; he detailed the process by which the Chinese constructed their large ships in the port's shipyards.[50]